-Livestock educators from six counties across region have offered training over the past three years with that goal in mind, encouraging farmers to adopt cattle similar calve management practices needed to establish the feeder pool, said Betsy F. Hodge, who leads Cornell Cooperative Extensions NNY Regional Livestock Team.
+Livestock educators from six counties across the region have offered training over the past three years with that goal in mind, encouraging farmers to adopt cattle similar calf management practices needed to establish the feeder pool, said Betsy F. Hodge, who leads Cornell Cooperative Extensions Northern New York Regional Livestock Team.
 To establish a commingled herd marketed to buyers, she said, beef calves all would have to be similarly bred, weaned and vaccinated.
 They should be preferably crossbred, weigh in the range of 450 to 650 pounds and be bred with black hides.

-Creating the feeder pool would enable buyers to purchase a large number of cattle that share the same weight, color and health treatment.
+Creating the feeder pool would enable buyers to purchase a large number of cattle with the same weight, color and health treatment.
 Those feeder cattle likely would be marketed and sold at the Canandaigua-based Finger Lakes Livestock Exchange, along with local cattle backgrounders and finishers who raise them to be slaughtered.
-The Finger Lakes sales barn, which hosts auctions twice monthly from September through December, sells calves to farmers who raise them until theyre ready for slaughter.
+The Finger Lakes sales barn, which hosts auctions twice monthly from September through December, sells calves to farmers who raise them for slaughter.

 Beef cattle producers in Jefferson, Lewis and St. Lawrence counties already have considered joining the pool, Ms. Hodge said.
 Some 80 beef farmers own farmland in Jefferson and Lewis counties; there are about 80 beef farmers in St. Lawrence County alone.
 Some farmers have begun to raise their calves using practices recommended by educators, she said, who launched the feeder pool initiative in 2012.